-This quote really spoke to me this morning.
-As an actor, Judy Garland spent her life developing an accomplished skill to portray other people.
+This quote hit me today.
+As an actor, Judy Garland spent her life developing an accomplished skill to convincingly portray other people.
 And aren’t GREAT actors considered such because their spectators honestly BELIEVE their act?
-Just like the incredible portrayal by Renee Zellweger of this eponymous superstar in the recent release about her life.
+Just like the incredible portrayal by Renee Zellweger of this eponymous superstar in the biography of her life.

-The things is, pretending to be someone you are not might be a great skill to have in Hollywood perhaps, but not so much everywhere else.
+The thing is, pretending to be someone we are not might be a great skill to have in Hollywood, but not so much anywhere else.
 And so this quote got me thinking.

-I think many people naturally intuit how easy social makes it to portray a manufactured version of who they want others to believe they are.
+I think most of us naturally intuit how easy social media makes it to present a manufactured version of who we want others to believe we are.
 It’s just so much easier to pretend online.

-I also know from years of personal experience that when we habitually pretend to be someone we’re not, it gives rise to belief in the false notion that WHO we ACTUALLY are is somehow a mistake, that it’s NOT actually who we ought to be.
+KEY: When we habitually PRETEND to be someone we’re not, it gives rise to the false belief that who we ACTUALLY are is somehow a MISTAKE, and that it’s NOT actually who we are supposed to be.

-Don’t you long to stop acting out a second-rate inauthentic version of who you want others to erroneously believe so that you feel you are enough for them?
+Don’t you long to stop acting out a second-rate inauthentic version of who you want others to falsely believe you are, just so you feel for a moment in the comments that you might be enough for them?
 Because to leave that and walk in becoming a first-rate version of you really are is 1) True freedom in Christ, 2) True love to those who need you most, and 3) True value to the spheres of influence you have.

 I love to chat about these things, so reach out if you relate, and want to learn more! #thinktoempowerchange